DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 import AdminLayout from './AdminLayout.svelte';
 ```

-1. **import PageData:** this allows to pass the server side rendered data to the component
+1. **import PageData:** this allows to pass the server-side rendered data to the component
-2. **let data:** creates the variable, on which the server side rendered data will be accessable
+2. **let data:** creates the variable, on which the server-side rendered data will be accessible
 3. **AdminLayout** imports the custom layout

 ```html